-- A. Students who become 21 years of age by the drop/add date - B. Students who have completed 90 academic credit hours or more and are in good academic standing for the semester may request to live off campus - C. Students who live with their parents or legal guardian within commuting distance (50-mile radius) from campus may request exemption that is accompanied by a written request from the parent or guardian.

-D. Students who are married and/or have dependents are not required to live on campus.
+- A. Students who become 21 years of age by the drop/add date - B. Students who have completed 90 academic credit hours or more and are in good academic standing for the semester may request to live off campus - C. Students who live with their parents or legal guardian within commuting distance (50-mile radius) from campus may request exemption that is accompanied by a written request from the parent or guardian. - D. Students who are married and/or have dependents are not required to live on campus.

 Students desiring to move off campus in accordance with exceptions a), b), and c) must petition for permission at least one month before the beginning of the semester the student desires to change residential status.
 This request must be submitted by the student to the Director of Residence Life.
-If an exception is granted, then the student must complete a "Change of Status" form which is obtained online.
+If an exception is granted, then the student must complete a "Change of Status" form https://brenau.formstack.com/forms/campus transfer request